atikulmunna/Food-Order-and-Delivery-System/README.md

 •Built in library functions to print messages and take inputs •User-defined functions to call a particular segment from anywhere inside the code.
-•Conditional statements to execute necessary commands ✔Structures to create clusters of variables.
+•Conditional statements to execute necessary commands •Structures to create clusters of variables.
 •Storing and modifying data in binary and text formats using File Handling